App Voting Registration

 We state clearly onscreen and verbalise when the voting period opens and closes; callers should vote during these periods only.
 There is a small chance that if you called outside this time that your network would charge for this call.
 If you have been charged, then notify your service provider immediately.

-- I was trying to call for one couple and heard a different couple’s message.
+- I was trying to call for one contestant and heard a different contestant’s message.

-ITV has implemented a thorough testing schedule before each show to ensure correct audio is playing on the correct couple’s line.
-Please dial carefully when voting to make sure you are voting for your chosen couple.
+ITV has implemented a thorough testing schedule before each show to ensure correct audio is playing on the correct contestant’s line.
+Please dial carefully when voting to make sure you are voting for your chosen contestant.

 - I have been trying to vote, but keep getting the engaged tone